-BLACK SEA BASS fishing is improving daily.
+BLACK SEA BASS is excellent.
 Hit every favorite wreck/reef/hump, to find good numbers of these tasty bottom fish.
 Angler please be careful when releasing sublegal sea bass.
-There is lots of them out there, let us give them a chance to grow and get big.
-A reminder to all anglers, if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
+There is lots of them out there...let's give them a chance to grow, reproduce and get big.
+A reminder to all anglers...if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
 A descending devise such as the Shelton Fish Descender can help assist the sea bass air bladder to recompress and get safely back down to the depths.
 See Fishsmart.org for more information.